IQRootTechnologies/ACCESS_POINT_TO_CLIENT_CONFIG/README.md

 After you complete the intial setup, you'll be able to administer these services using the web UI.

 ## Quick installer

+# Create a file called dhcpcd.config and save it on your Desktop {where in the static part is commented}

 Install RaspAP from your RaspberryPi's shell prompt:
 ```sh
 $ wget -q https://git.io/voEUQ -O /tmp/raspap && bash /tmp/raspap
 ```
 The installer will complete the steps in the manual installation (below) for you.

 After the reboot at the end of the installation the wireless network will be configured as an access point as follows: